admin1

 Vehicle CompatibilityCommon in Asian, domestic, and European vehiclesFound in Asian and some European vehicles

-Alert GenerationImmediate alerts for low pressureRequires driving a distance for alerts
+Alert GenerationImmediate alerts for low pressureRequires driving distance for alerts

-Additional DataCan provide tire temperature readingsPrimarily focuses on wheel revolution data
+Additional DataCan provide tire temperature readingsMainly monitors wheel revolution data

-Direct TPMS gives you more accurate and timely information.
-Indirect TPMS offers a simpler setup but may not catch problems as quickly.
-Both systems help you stay aware of your tire condition and drive safely.
+Direct TPMS delivers more precise and faster information.
+Indirect TPMS offers a simpler configuration but may detect issues more slowly.
+Both systems help maintain awareness of tire condition and support safe driving.

 Safety Benefits of Tire Sensor Valves and TPMS